 The rules for the termination of a Civil Partnership are identical with the exception that there is no ground of adultery.

 There are some alternatives to divorce, including Judicial Separation which follows a similar procedure although it does not dissolve the marriage or Civil Partnership.
 This may be appropriate where, for example, there are religious beliefs which do not recognise divorce although there is still a need for financial issues to be addressed.

-Provided a divorce is not opposed, and there are no disputes over payment of the legal costs, the process will usually take about 4 months to conclude and does not require you to attend at court for hearing.
+Provided a divorce is not opposed, and there are no disputes over payment of the legal costs, the process will usually take about 4 months to conclude and does not require you to attend court.
 We can guide you through the process and will keep matters as amicable as possible particularly where there are children involved.

 If you are not married, there is no formal process you need to go through to end the relationship but there may still be financial or children matters to deal with.
 Please see our Unmarried Family Finances and Children pages for further information.